Ashik-Domain/DevOps_Automation_Pipeline/README.md

-# Setup Guide for Jenkins, Docker, and Trivy
+# Project Guide for Jenkins, Docker, and Trivy

 This README provides a step-by-step guide to set up Jenkins, Docker, and Trivy on a Linux system.
 Follow the commands and instructions carefully.